zhexin1904/zhexin1904.github.io/_research/Research.md

 Based on our certifiable factors and distributed second-order optimization algorithm, trying to achieve faster convergence than the currently leading RBCD-based methods.

-# Other research interests

-(which means I haven't really done anything about them 😅  but I am always reading and following research on them, and try to do some work)

 ## Large-scale and long-term autonomous operation

-Edges/nodes Sparsification.
+1, Edges/nodes Sparsification.

-Lifelong localization/mapping
+2, Multi-session map merging

-New map/environment representation.
+3, New map/environment representation.

-## Information-based algorithm

-information-based planning, mapping, calibration...

-Active SLAM...